MagedNoshyFakhary/Frist-project-Single-Screen-App/README.md

 See also the list of contributors who participated in this project.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the apache license - see the LICENSE.txt file for details